csbenson001/anything-llm/docker/HOW_TO_USE_DOCKER.md

 ## ⚠️ Vector DB support ⚠️
 Out of the box, all vector databases are supported.
 Any vector databases requiring special configuration are listed below.

-### Using local ChromaDB with Dockerized AnythingLLM
+### Using local ChromaDB with Dockerized LegalEagle
 - Ensure in your `./docker/.env` file that you have
 ```
 #./docker/.env